English

 What is Amenorrhoea?

-Amenorrhoea is a menstrual disorder where menstruation is absent for several months while you are not pregnant or in menopause.
-Amenorrhoea occurs due to a low level of Gonadotrophin Releasing Hormone (GnRH).
-This hormone is important for regulating the menstrual cycle.
+Amenorrhoea is a menstrual disorder where menstruation is absent for several months while a woman is not pregnant or in menopause.
+Amenorrhoea is caused by a low level of Gonadotropin-Releasing Hormone (GnRH).
+This hormone is crucial for regulating the menstrual cycle.
 When GnRH levels are low, it can lead to low levels of FSH and consequently low oestrogen levels.
-There are several causes that can suppress the production of GnRH:
+Various factors can suppress the production of GnRH:

-• Psychological stress, weight loss, or excessive physical exertion: Psychological stress disrupts the hormonal balance and affects the hypothalamus, a part of the brain, resulting in reduced GnRH production.
-Weight loss and excessive physical exertion can also affect the function of the hypothalamus and lead to a decrease in GnRH production.
+• Psychological stress, weight loss, or excessive physical exercise: Psychological stress disrupts the hormonal balance and affects the hypothalamus, a part of the brain, resulting in reduced GnRH production.
+Weight loss and excessive physical exercise can also affect the function of the hypothalamus and lead to decreased GnRH production.

-• An underactive thyroid (hypothyroidism): Hypothyroidism causes a deficiency of thyroid hormones, leading to increased levels of thyroid releasing hormone (TRH).
+• A slow-functioning thyroid (hypothyroidism): Hypothyroidism causes a deficiency in thyroid hormones, leading to increased levels of thyroid-releasing hormone (TRH).
 Elevated TRH levels suppress GnRH production.

 • Medications such as antipsychotics, antidepressants, and antihypertensives: These medications inhibit the release of dopamine in the hypothalamus.
 Reduced dopamine release leads to increased prolactin levels, which in turn suppress GnRH production.
-Prolactin is a hormone produced in the pituitary gland and plays an important role in stimulating milk production in the breast tissue and suppressing ovulation in women.
+Prolactin is a hormone produced by the pituitary gland and plays a crucial role in stimulating milk production in the breast glands and suppressing ovulation in women.

 What is Dysmenorrhoea?

 Dysmenorrhoea is also known as menstrual pain.
-It is not just mild cramps but menstrual pain so severe that it hinders your daily life.
+It is not just mild cramps, but menstrual pain so severe that it disrupts your daily life.
 With dysmenorrhoea, you experience pain in your lower abdomen or severe abdominal cramps just before and during menstruation.
 This pain can radiate to your lower back and legs.
 Additionally, you may experience symptoms such as nausea, diarrhoea, constipation, headaches, excessive sweating, and nervousness.
-Dysmenorrhoea is particularly common among young women between the ages of 12 and 24.
-There is a distinction between primary and secondary dysmenorrhoea:
+Dysmenorrhoea is particularly common among young women aged 12 to 24.
+There are two types of dysmenorrhoea:

-• Primary dysmenorrhoea is the form that most women with severe menstrual pain suffer from.
+• Primary dysmenorrhoea is the type that most women with severe menstrual pain suffer from.
 In this form, no clear cause can be identified.

-• Secondary dysmenorrhoea is the form where identifiable causes are present.
+• Secondary dysmenorrhoea is the type where identifiable causes are present.
 About a quarter of women have this form of dysmenorrhoea.
 Causes include endometriosis, fibroids, pelvic infection, or a narrowed cervix.

 What is PMS?

-PMS, also known as premenstrual syndrome, is a recurring monthly problem for many women.
+PMS, or premenstrual syndrome, is a recurring monthly problem for many women.
 There are no specific characteristics, tests, or lab results that can diagnose PMS.
-Symptoms that women commonly experience during the period leading up to menstruation include:
+Symptoms that women often experience during the period leading up to menstruation include:

 • Tension and irritability